-7. Copyright Policy:
+5. Copyright Policy:

-Copyright 2015.
+Copyright 2017.
 Oklahoma Christian University (the University) as to all class materials and lectures whether distributed in class, on Blackboard or by any other means.
 All rights are reserved.
-The University prohibits anyone from selling notes or being paid for taking notes without the express written permission of the University.
-Violation of copyright laws could subject a person to federal and state civil penalties and criminal liabilities as well as disciplinary action under University policies.
-The University holds the exclusive rights to reproduce, distribute, and publicly display the above works and to make derivative works based on those works.
-The work may be copied, viewed, and/or downloaded for the educational and research purposes only by a current student of the University.
-Class lectures and other activities may not be recorded, copied or distributed without written permission of the professor and dean.
+Class lectures and other activities may not be recorded, copied or distributed without the written permission of the professor.